hobby-kube/guide/README.md

 ufw reload
 ```

-Executing the command `wg-quick up wg0` on each host will start the VPN service and, if everything is configured correctly, the hosts should be able to establish connections between each other.
+Executing the command `systemctl start wg-quick@wg0` on each host will start the VPN service and, if everything is configured correctly, the hosts should be able to establish connections between each other.
 Traffic can now be routed securely using the VPN IP addresses (10.0.1.1–10.0.1.3).

 In order to check whether the connections are established successfully, `wg show` comes in handy: